 Cause Solution Network controller is disabled.
 Run Computer Setup and enable network controller.
 Enable the network controller in the operating system using Device Manager.
-To access Device Manager in Windows 7, click Start , select Control Panel , and then select Device Manager .
 To access Device Manager in Windows 10, type device manager in the taskbar search box, and then select Device Manager from the list of applications.
 Incorrect network driver.
 Check the network controller documentation for the correct driver or obtain the latest driver from the manufacturer's Web site.